baygroup/ramci/README.md

-# RAMCI Api Package
+# RAMCI API Package

-This lLibrary allows to query the RMACI B2B API of  for registered users.
+This lLibrary allows to query the RMACI B2B API for registered users.

 You need the access details that were provided to you to make any calls to the API.
+For exact parameters in the data array/XML, refer to your offline documentation.

+If you do not know what all this is about, then you probably do not need or want this library.

 # Configuration